Schulich-Ignite/website/content/blog/making-things-small.md

 ### Lossy

 Lossy is unlike the systems we've seen before.
 With typical compression we want to get back **exactly** what we had before we compressed it.
 With lossy compression we want to be "close".
-Imagine you have a large image on a small screen, let's say a 1920x1080px image on a 480x720p screen.
+Imagine you have a large image on a small screen, let's say a 1920x1080px image on a 480x720px screen.
 If we were to resize the image and in the process remove 1/8 of the pixels and just stich together a smaller but "close enough" version of the image, most people wouldn't notice.

 Formats like JPG are lossy.
 They basically create versions of images that are "close enough" to the original source images.
-This can cause some issues like [artifacts](https://en.wikipedia.org/wiki/Compression_artifact), a good quick explainer about this can be found [here as a video](https://www.youtube.com/watch?v=yBX8GFqt6GA)
+This can cause some issues like [artifacts](https://en.wikipedia.org/wiki/Compression_artifact), a good quick explainer about this can be found [here as a video](https://www.youtube.com/watch?v=yBX8GFqt6GA).
+Lossy schemes are good for large data like images and videos.
+Especially when sending the data over a network!

 ## Simple text example